fortheusers/hb-appstore/README.md

 If all goes well, `appstore.nro` should be sitting in the current directory.

 ### Building for Wii U (with WUT)
 [See here](https://github.com/vgmoose/hb-appstore/pull/19) for info on how to setup the Wii U environment.
+The Wii U build also makes use of the tinyxml library to look up HBL apps that may already be installed.

 Once the environment is setup:
 ```